 Overall length: 14”

-However the flanges are fixed and not Conflat type flanges.
+However the flanges are fixed and not Conflat type flanges, and this is a laminated bellows which may not be appropriate for our UHV application..

 Other bellows manufacturers have 10” bellows with shorter convolution lengths.
 If their designs were modified to incorporate longer convolution length (more convolutions), then they could likely meet our movement requirements: